 Darkvision.
 Maneuvering in darkness is hardly difficult for tengus.
-You can see in dim light within 60 feet of you as if it were bright light and in darkness as if it were dim light.
-You can't discern color in darkness, only shades of grey.
+Within 60 feet of you, treat dim light as if it were bright light and darkness as dim light.
+When in darkness, you see only shades of gray without any color.

 Tengu Combat Training.
-You have proficiency with daggers, rapiers, and short swords.
+You are proficient with daggers, rapiers, and short swords.